 Academic doctorates, on the other hand, are degrees that qualify someone to study, research, or teach at the highest level in his or her field.
 At some schools, like Franklin University, professional doctorates are referred to as an application oriented-degree while Ph.D.s, or academic doctorates, are referred to as research degrees.

-A Ph.D. is actually a specific type of doctorate degree.
+A Ph.D. is actually a specific type of doctoral degree.
 This means that rather than being completely separate from one another, Ph.D.s are really just a specific subtype of the umbrella term “doctorate degree.”

 The reality is that Ph.D.s are research degrees available in many fields.
 Some of the most common degree fields for a Ph.D. include: